Ghostbusters (1986 TV series): Controversy

-When Columbia Pictures started producing the film Ghostbusters in 1984, it neglected the fact that Filmation had already produced a live-action comedy series with that same name in 1975.
-Columbia agreed to license the name from Filmation for $608,000, plus 1% of the profits (of which there were ostensibly none thanks to Hollywood accounting).
+When Columbia Pictures began work on the film Ghostbusters in 1984, producers overlooked the fact that Filmation had already created a live-action comedy series with that same name in 1975.
+Columbia agreed to license the name from Filmation for $608,000, plus 1% of the profits (of which there were ostensibly none, thanks to Hollywood accounting).
 This deal did not include giving Filmation the rights to make an animated series based on the film.
 After the film became a success, Filmation offered to make an animated series, but Columbia chose instead to give the contract to DiC.
-Filmation then decided to make their own animated show based on their 1975 live-action sitcom.
+Filmation then made their own animated show based on their 1975 live-action sitcom.
 It was released just a few days ahead of DiC's series.
-DiC titled their own adaptation of the movie The Real Ghostbusters to directly distinguish it from the Filmation show.
+DiC titled their own adaptation of the movie The Real Ghostbusters to distinguish it from the Filmation show.

 The Filmation show and the DiC show aired simultaneously, and this left audiences confused because they had similar titles and concepts.
 This confusion led to poor toy sales for the Filmation show.
 In retrospect, producer Lou Scheimer felt that it had been an error to produce a Ghostbusters show in direct competition to the more popular Columbia show.

-Toys

-Many toys were made by Schaper to go along with the series.
-The action figures were very good likenesses to their cartoon counterparts and included a small comic with each figure which was a shortened version of the first five episodes of the show.
-The series of figures included Jake, Eddie, Tracy, Belfry, Futura, Jessica, Brat-A-Rat, Prime Evil, Haunter, Scared Stiff, Mysteria, Fib Face and Fangster.
-Jake came with a removable backpack and Dematerializer.
-Eddie came with a removable backpack and Specter Snare.
-Tracy came with a removable backpack and Ghost Gummer.
-Due to their small size, Belfry and Brat-A-Rat were packaged together with a backpack that could be worn by Tracy or Fangster.
-Prime Evil had a removable cape.
-There were also several vehicles and play sets that included Ghost Buggy Jr., Futura's Time Hopper, Prime Evil's Bone Troller, the Scare Scooter and the Ghost Command play set.
-The following were not made into action figures, play sets, and roleplay accessories: Madam Why, Airhead, Flozart, Long John Scarechrome, Sir Trance-A-Lot and Frightmare, Apparatia, the Hauntquarters.
-The tagline for the series was "So much fun, it's spooky!"